Articles by Barbara S. Chaparro, PhD

 Dr. Chaparro received her PhD in Experimental Psychology from Texas Tech University.
-She is the director of SURL, Associate Professor, and the coordinator of the Human Factors program at Wichita State University.
-Her research interests include HCI, usability evaluation methods, and mobile computing.
+She is a Professor in the Human Factors and Behavioral Neurobiology Department at Embry-Riddle Aeronautical University.
+Her research interests include applied HCI, usability evaluation methods, and mobile device usability and satisfaction.

 Investigating the Usability of E-Textbooks Using the Technique for Human Error Assessment

 Abstract Many schools and universities are starting to offer e‑textbooks as an alternative to traditional paper textbooks; however, limited research has been done in this area to examine their usability.
 This study aimed to investigate the usability of eight e‑textbook reading applications on a tablet computer using the Technique for Human Error Assessment (THEA).
 The […] [Read More阅读详情자세히 읽기Leia mais続きを読むLeer más]

 User Performance and Satisfaction of Tablet Physical Keyboards

 Abstract This study presents an evaluation of user performance and satisfaction of three physical keyboards that accompany two popular tablet computers.
 All keyboards were dual purpose in that they served as tablet covers in addition to typing input devices.
 The keyboards varied in weight, thickness, and key travel.
 The thinnest keyboard featured durability and pressure-sensitive […] [Read More阅读详情자세히 읽기Leia mais続きを読むLeer más]